Dual flush toilet

 A dual flush toilet is a variation of the flush toilet that uses two buttons or a handle mechanism to flush different amounts of water.

 The purpose of this mechanism is to reduce the volume of water used to flush different types of waste.
-The design takes advantage of the fact that liquid waste requires a lesser amount of water to flush than solid waste.
+The design takes advantage of the fact that liquid waste requires a lesser amount of water to flush than solid waste; the smaller button is used to dispose of liquid and the larger button for solids.

 Development

 The system was developed by Japanese sanitary product manufacturer TOTO in 1960.
 It was equipped with two levers and built-in hand-washer, and also notable in that it reused the water in the hand-washer for flushing.
 However, it was not very commercially successful either in Japan or internationally.
 In 1976, American industrial designer Victor Papanek proposed the dual flush system in his book Design for the real world, but the first practical implementation was designed in 1980, by staff at the Australian sanitary-ware company Caroma, with flush volumes of 11 and 5.5 litres.
 The design caught on, and a redesign in 1994 cut water usage to 6 and 3 litres.

 The dual-flush toilet has become almost universally adopted in Australia, New Zealand, Singapore, Sweden, Israel and many other countries, with its use in new buildings often mandated by legislation in those countries.
 The more complex dual-flush mechanism is more expensive than many other types of low-flush toilets.